Cloud

 Documentation

-• Create a Cloud instance - [Issue Template]
+Create a Cloud instance - New Request

-• Suspend a managed instance - [Issue Template]
+Suspend a Cloud instance - New Request

 • For customers or prospects who currently have a managed instance that needs to pause their journey, but intend to come back within a couple of months.